Thomas-Osborne/Discord-Bot/README.md

 - `/sentpets` Returns an embed with which members send the most pets to the designated Pet Channel.

 ### Context-Menu Commands
-- `Add to Archives' sends an embed of the message chosen to a different channel and updates the hall of fame.
+- `Add to Archives` sends an embed of the message chosen to a different channel and updates the hall of fame.
 - `Context Ping` returns the client ping.

 ### Key Events